giomartinsdev/butecobot-reloaded/MICROSERVICE_GUIDE.md

 3. **Isolation**: Keeps your service and its dependencies separate from other microservices
 4. **Scalability**: Makes it easy to scale your service horizontally when needed
 5. **Portability**: Allows your service to run on any system that supports Docker
-6. **Integration**: Enables seamless integration with the existing Chorume Bot ecosystem
+6. **Integration**: Enables seamless integration with the existing Buteco Bot ecosystem

 A well-crafted Dockerfile should:
 - Use an appropriate base image for your language